nicnocquee/simple-i18n-next/readme.md

   )
 ```

-In the example above, since the `greeting` key has arguments, it is only available in the `stringsWithArgs` array as a function that receives the arguments.
+In the example above, since the `greeting` key has arguments, it is only available in the `stringsWithArgs` object as a function that receives the arguments.

 ### supportedLanguages

 You can use the `supportedLanguages` array to get the supported languages in your application.
-For example
+For example:

 ```tsx
 import { supportedLanguages } from '@/locales/.generated/types'